 Subsection 3(4) of the Act expressly permits such agricultural land to be held by foreign nationals and companies pursuant to international treaties to which Bulgaria and the relevant foreign state are parties.

-Subsections (5) and (6) of s 3, which was introduced in 2007, at the time of Bulgaria's accession to the EU, contain express reservations for EEA nationals (subs 4) and EEA companies (subs 5): these are expressly allowed to acquire property interests in agricultural land.
+Subsections (5) and (6) of s 3, which was introduced in 2007, at the time of Bulgaria's accession to the EU, contain express reservations for EEA (including herein EU, unless specified otherwise) nationals (subs 4) and companies (subs 5): these are expressly allowed to acquire property interests in agricultural land.

-Section 3 was amended further in 2014, introducing a number of express restrictions on who can acquire and hold agricultural land.
-The following have since then been prohibited from acquiring or holding agricultural land:
+In 2014, section 3 was amended further, introducing a number of express restrictions on who can acquire and hold agricultural land.
+The following were prohibited:

 It follows from the wording of s 3 of the Act that where agricultural land is held by a company which is itself held by another company (whether registered in Bulgaria or another EEA member state), such land can be lawfully held by this structure as long as its shareholders are either: